 Joanna R. Demkiewicz is an editor, writer, and marketing director with experience in magazines and book publishing.
 She graduated with a Bachelors in Journalism with an emphasis in Magazine Writing from the University of Missouri in 2013, the same year she co-founded a print and online women's longform magazine, The Riveter, which has been featured in the New York Times, Poynter, Jezebel, Bustle, the Star Tribune, and Minneapolis St. Paul Magazine.
 Alongside her partner, she produced six print issues and more than five hundred longform stories, published both online and in print.
-She served as editorial director of the magazine for five years but recently announced its retirement in this letter.
+She served as editorial director of the magazine for five years but announced its retirement in 2017 in this letter.

 She is currently a freelance editor for The Sager Group's Women in Journalism Series, specifically Newswomen: Twenty-Five Years of Front-Page Journalism (2015) and New Stories We Tell: True Tales By America's New Generation of Great Women Journalists (forthcoming).